ArcaneCircle/super-bunny/README.md

 ```
 pnpm dev-mini
-# Alternatively to test in a more advanced WebXDC emulator:
+# Alternatively to test in a more advanced Webxdc emulator:
 pnpm dev
 ```

 ### Building

-To package the WebXDC file:
+To package the Webxdc file:

 ```
 pnpm build
 ```

-To package the WebXDC with developer tools inside to debug in Delta Chat, set the `NODE_ENV` environment variable to "debug":
+To package the Webxdc with developer tools inside to debug in Delta Chat, set the `NODE_ENV` environment variable to "debug":

 ```